plopcas/retrolog/content/posts/deploying-a-static-website-with-s3-route-53-and-cloudfront.md

 **Hello world!** 🎉

-We could have made the object public when we uploaded it as well, but we skipped that step and left all the defaults to make a point.Either way, marking each object as public individually is not a very efficient way to manage permissions.
+We could have made the object public when we uploaded it as well, but we skipped that step and left all the defaults to make a point.
+Either way, marking each object as public individually is not a very efficient way to manage permissions.
 Let's configure the bucket so that all its objects are public at once.
 For that, we'll use a policy.

 - Go back to the bucket itself using the breadcrumb menu at the top.
 - Go to the "Permissions" tab.